-The RARAP will outline policies and procedures to be implemented in the event that proposed projects and/or activities cause the displacement of people or other entities.
+The RARAP will outline policies and procedures to be implemented These regulations and evaluation criteria apply to both property owners and tenants, in the event that proposed projects and/or activities cause the displacement of people or other entities.
 The regulations and evaluation criteria outlined in the RARAP will apply to both, property owners and tenants.

-- Orange County will evaluate the potential to trigger relocation or displacement prior to implementing an activity or project. - When there is potential to trigger relocation or displacement, Orange County will provide detailed policies and procedures for these activities or projects. - Orange County will identify funding sources and a budget for relocation or displacement as part of the activity or project. - Orange County will ensure that assistance and protections afforded under the Uniform Relocation Assistance and Real Property Acquisition Act (URA), Section 104(d) of the Housing and Community Development Act of 1974 are available to persons or entities affected.
+- Orange County will evaluate the potential to trigger relocation or displacement prior to implementing an activity or project. - When there is potential to trigger relocation or displacement, Orange County will provide detailed policies and procedures for these activities or projects. - Orange County will identify funding sources and a budget for relocation or displacement as part of the activity or project.

-• CDBG-DR funds may not be used to support any Federal, state, or local projects that seek to use the power of eminent domain, unless eminent domain is employed only for public use.
+- Orange County will ensure that assistance and protections afforded under the Uniform Relocation Assistance and Real Property Acquisition Act (URA), Section 104(d) of the Housing and Community Development Act of 1974 are available to persons or entities affected. - CDBG-DR funds may not be used to support any Federal, state, or local projects that seek to use the power of eminent domain, unless eminent domain is employed only for public use.